Garcia2026/financiera/README.md

 ## Theme selection

-Use the theme selector in the application's top bar to switch between `light`, `dark`, `corporativo` and the new `md3` (Material Design 3) appearance.
+Use the theme selector in the application's top bar to switch between `light`, `dark`, `corporativo`, `md3` (Material Design 3) and the new `tiendas` appearance.
 The chosen option is saved and restored on your next visit.

 ## Environment variables